cgs67/Cloud_curious/README.md

 # Cloud_curious
-asimple repo used to test pull requests
+A simple repo used to test pull requests